 You should at least spend a week on the Big Island to take in all its beauty.
 If you want to add a few days to relax too, as you should, then you’re looking at 10 days.

 ‘The Valley Isle’ forms the perfect introduction to Hawaii.
 The island offers an excellent combination of gorgeous resorts, lush nature and the best beaches around.
 There are no cities, only some small towns so it never feels crowded (except when you’re driving the Road to Hana but that’s another story).
-Maui is ideal for snorkeling, hiking and little adventures.
-Therefore, this is the best Hawaiian island for families with young kids.
-It also counts as a prime honeymoon destination.
-Check out our article on where to stay in Maui to find your perfect spot.
+Everyone will feel right at home in Maui.

 Since our stay was just a day or so too short to see all highlights (and to make a second attempt to drive the Road to Hana), we’d recommend you to spend a week on Maui.